 Lease Disputes: Commercial Tenant + Landlord

 Looking to get an assessment of your prospects of success in a lease dispute?
 Try our interactive case assessment tool for an indication of in whose favour the dispute is likely to resolve or contact our Retail Leasing Lawyers today.

-If you are a tenant, rental costs are a significant proportion of overheads and it is critical that you engage a lawyer to review your lease before entering into a long-term relationship that could have negative long-term consequences for your business.
+If you are a tenant, rental costs are a significant proportion of overheads and it is critical that you engage Retail Leasing Lawyers to review your lease before entering into a long-term relationship that could have negative long-term consequences for your business.

 - Negotiation of lease terms (including rent, assignment options, duration, options for exit and renewal);